eventide-project/contributor-assets/contributor-guide/bill-of-rights.md

 ### You have a right to be treated with honor and integrity

-### You have a right to the understanding that your attention may not be immediately-available
+### You have a right to the consideration that your time and attention may not be immediately-available

 - - -